THE EXERCISE OF FAITH

 Of special interest to us is the raising of our flesh and bones from their place of burial and the clothing of them with the house from Heaven that has been fashioned as we, in the will of God, have sown our present body to the death of the cross.

 The patriarchs in Heaven are waiting for God to send the Lord Jesus back to the earth so they may return with Him and receive back their bodies.
 We along with them will rise in immortal bodies to greet the Lord as He returns to assume His rightful place as King of every king and Lord of every Lord.
 The kingdoms of this world shall become the Kingdom of our Lord and of His Christ.

 True, godly faith includes all the aspects we have mentioned in this booklet.
 By faith we partake of the Passover Lamb and begin our march through the wilderness.
 By faith we shall cross Jordan and enter the fullness of the rest of God — the promised land that has never yet been occupied by the Christian Church.

 The time is now.
 Let us press forward in absolute faith and confidence that He who has begun this good work in us will perform it until the Day of Christ.

-And being fully persuaded that, what he had promised, he was able also to perform.
+and being fully convinced that what He had promised He was also able to perform.
 (Romans 4:21)

-Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ: (Philippians 1:6)
+being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ; (Philippians 1:6)

-Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, (Hebrews 12:1)
+Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, (Hebrews 12:1)